google/fuzzer-test-suite/engine_comparison/README.md

 From one's local computer, call ` ${FTS}/engine_comparison/begin_experiment.sh
 <list of benchmarks> <fuzz engine config1> <fuzz engine config2>...`

+### Specify Benchmarks

-The first arugment, the list of benchmarks, should be a comma-separated list of names, or an alias such as `all`.
+The first argument, the list of benchmarks, should be a comma-separated list of names, or an alias such as `all`.
 Specifically, the name of an individual benchmark is the name of the directory which contains that benchmark's build script (in the root of this repo).

+### Specify Fuzzing Engines
-All of the succeeding arguments specify unique fuzzing engines.
+All arguments succeeding the first specify unique fuzzing engines.
 In particular, each of these arguments should be the path to a bash script; the script then configures a particular fuzzing engine exclusively by defining environment variables.